Follow-the-Perturbed-Leader for Decoupled Bandits: Best-of-Both-Worlds and Practicality: Preliminaries

-Here, $\gS_{K-1} = \{w \in [0,1]^K: \norm{w}_1 = 1\}$ denotes the $(K-1)$-dimensional probability simplex and the learning rate is $\eta_t= \gO(t^{-1/2})$.\footnote{\citet{jin2023improved} proposed an arm-dependent learning rate that improves the regret order in the SCA regime.} This policy achieved BOBW, with $\gO(\sqrt{KT})$ adversarial regret for $\beta \in (0,1)$ and time-independent regret $\gO(K/\Delta_\Min)$ for $\beta \in (0,2/3]$ in the SCA regime, significantly improving over previous Exp3-type policy.
-As $\beta \to 1$, $\beta$-Tsallis-INF converges to Exp3\footnote{Strictly speaking, it coincides with the version of Exp3 in \citet{bubeck2012regret}, whereas the original one in \citet{auer2002nonstochastic} (also in \citet{avner2012decoupled}) includes an additional $\gamma/K$ term.} and $p_t$ coincides with that of \citet{avner2012decoupled} when $\beta = 1$.
+This policy achieves BOBW guarantees, with $\gO(\sqrt{KT})$ adversarial regret for $\beta \in (0,1)$ and time-independent regret $\gO(K/\Delta_\Min)$ for $\beta \in (0,2/3]$ in the SCA regime, significantly improving over previous Exp3-type policy.
+By construction, $\beta$-Tsallis-INF converges to Exp3 as $\beta \to 1$\footnote{Strictly speaking, it coincides with the version of Exp3 in \citet{bubeck2012regret}, whereas the original version \citep{auer2002nonstochastic} includes an additional $\gamma/K$ term.} and $p_t$ coincides with that of \citet{avner2012decoupled} when $\beta = 1$.
 In this sense, Decoupled-Tsallis-INF roughly recovers (\ref{alg: avner exp3}) by tuning $\beta$.
-However, computing $w_{t}$ in (\ref{alg: Decouple TsallisINF}) involves a convex optimization step, increasing the overall computational cost as the price for improved regret guarantees.
+However, computing $w_{t}$ in (\ref{alg: Decouple TsallisINF}) involves solving a convex optimization step, increasing the computational cost as the price for improved regret guarantees. \begin{remark} Recently, \citet{jin2023improved} proposed an FTRL policy with a hybrid regularizer that combines a log-barrier and Tsallis entropy, together with arm-dependent learning rates, achieving an improved regret bound of $\gO(\sqrt{\sum_i K / \Delta_i^2})$ in the SCA regime.
+While this approach is theoretically appealing, solving optimizations with such hybrid regularizers, especially those involving a log-barrier regularizer, incurs substantially heavier computational costs, as it requires solving a convex optimization at each round.
+In contrast, Tsallis-INF admits a solution that can be efficiently solved via Newton’s method.

+Recall that decoupled bandits were originally motivated by communication systems, where sensing and transmission decisions are often required to be made on very short time scales, making per-step computational efficiency important.
+However, our experiment in Appendix~\ref{app: adv experiment} shows that directly using convex optimization algorithms incur significantly higher runtime, around $130$ times slower even in $K=2$, than our proposed policy.
+These results highlight the practical advantages of our approach, despite achieving near-optimal regret guarantees. \end{remark}